ReptilePvP/Snap2Sell/README.md

 ## License

 Distributed under the MIT License.
-See `LICENSE` for more information.# Snap2Sell
+See `LICENSE` for more information.